rcls/discus/docs/README.md

 `OUT` instruction.
 This does nothing, but pulses a strobe.
 External peripherals may use the values from the accumulator bus.

-Not all bits are decoded; there are aliases.
+Not all bits are decoded; 0x40 to 0x47 are aliases.

 ### `STA` : `010011rr`